 Entering the Senior Executive Service in 2015, Mr. McClatchey served successively as Director, Advance Undersea Integration, NAVSEA SEA07D, as Executive Director, Undersea Integration, PEO SUB-C, and then as Executive Director for PEO UWS.
 Across each of these assignments, he led more than 200 personnel and over $1 billion annually in acquisition, certification and lifecycle support of submarine, submersible, surveillance, and advanced undersea systems in Team Submarine.

-Mr. McClatchey began his federal service career with the U.S. Navy in 1990 as a mechanical engineer in the Office of Naval Intelligence’s (ONI) Undersea Warfare Directorate.
-Selected as ONI’s inaugural professional development assignment candidate in 1995, he attended the Naval Postgraduate School in Monterey, earning his Masters.
-In 2000, Mr. McClatchey transitioned to a joint program office assignment where he led development and implementation of the office’s first strategic plan.
+Mr. McClatchey began his federal service career with the U.S. Navy in 1990 in the Office of Naval Intelligence’s (ONI) Undersea Warfare Directorate.
+Selected as ONI’s first professional development assignment candidate in 1995, he attended the Naval Postgraduate School in Monterey, earning his Masters.
+In 2000, Mr. McClatchey transitioned to a joint program office assignment where he led development of the office’s first strategic plan.

-Postgraduate School.
+Mr. McClatchey holds a Bachelor of Science degree in Physics from the University of Maryland and Master of Science degree in Mechanical Engineering from the Naval Postgraduate School.
 He is a member of the Acquisition Professional Community and is DAWIA Level III certified in Program Management.
 His awards include Navy Outstanding and Meritorious Civilian Service Awards; two Secretary of the Navy, Navy Unit Commendations; and two Department of the Navy Meritorious Unit Commendations.